karlbigbank/workshop-happy-paws/workshop/software-engineer/handoff-package/tickets.md

 As a developer, I need user authentication models so staff can log into the system.

 **Acceptance Criteria**:
-- [ ] Create User model with email, password, role fields
+- [ ] Create User interface and Zod schema validation
 - [ ] Set up password hashing with bcrypt
-- [ ] Create database migration for users table
+- [ ] Initialize users.json file with proper structure
 - [ ] Add seed data for first admin user
+- [ ] Implement user CRUD operations in JSON database layer

 ---